-Art marketing is simply sharing your story telling people what you have to offer them.
+Art marketing is simply sharing your story and explaining to people what you have to offer.
 If you tell your friend about a new painting you have just completed, you are marketing your art.
 If you show a picture of your art to a family member, you are marketing your art.
 If you have told someone you create art or you sell art you have already started your art marketing program.

 How to Market Your Artwork

 You have hundreds or even thousands of different ways you can market your art.